Shobhit-Nagpal/Shobhit-Nagpal/README.md

 - 👋 Hi, I’m @Shobhit-Nagpal
 - 👀 I’m interested in basically everything
-- 🌱 I’m currently learning development
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on anything which can help you
 - 📫 How to reach me: drop me an email at shobhitsnagpal@gmail.com
 - Check out my website <a href = "https://shobhitsnagpal.wixsite.com/website" target = "_blank">here</a>